 These challenges leave you with some important questions when you decide to implement an automation solution: Should we keep scripting?
 And what should we do with our existing scripts?
 If your existing scripts are still functional, they are going to be valuable to you because of all of the time and energy spent on them —it can be hard to let them go.

-With ActiveBatch IT Automation, you don’t need to struggle to answer to this question.
+With no-code IT automation, you don’t need to struggle to answer to this question.
 ActiveBatch’s library of hundreds of prebuilt Job Steps means you don’t have to script.
 We took care of all the designing, writing, testing, and de-bugging for you —all you have to do is drag and drop them into a workflow.

-With that said, here at Advanced Systems Concepts, we know and understand that you can never entirely eliminate scripting —in fact, we believe scripting will remain a key component of any modern workload automation solution.
+With that said, we know and understand that you can never entirely eliminate scripting —in fact, we believe scripting will remain a key component of any modern workload automation solution.
 There are four major reasons why you may want to keep your old scripts and write new ones:

 - You have a large base of existing scripts

 - You have a specific use case that requires a script

 - Many scripts are available on the Internet that developers can download and use as a time-saver

 We know that scripting still plays a key role, and ActiveBatch has multiple features that will make maintaining your scripts easier than ever, for example: